 Imagine a place straight out of fantasy and mythology: a portal to the centre of the earth.
 A fiery pit, spewing red-hot smoke and flames and boiling molten rock.
 The real-life incarnation of Mount Doom from Lord of the Rings.
 Now imagine you can actually go there and see it with your own eyes.

 And then stop imagining, because you really can.

 The fantastical place I’m referring to is Mount Nyiragongo, an active volcano that looms over the city of Goma in the Democratic Republic of Congo.
-It sits just inside Virunga National Park which is part of a volcanic region that’s shared between DR Congo, Uganda, and Rwanda; a region that is home not only to eight volcanoes, two of them still active, but also to the world’s only remaining wild mountain gorillas.
-In other words, a pretty incredible place that you should definitely visit if you can manage to wangle it.
+It sits just inside Virunga National Park which is part of a volcanic region that’s shared between DR Congo, Uganda, and Rwanda; a region that’s home not only to eight volcanoes, two of them still active, but also to the world’s only remaining wild mountain gorillas.

 The name Nyiragongo means ‘smoking mountain’, and as soon as you look at it, you can see why.
 It’s the most active volcano in all of Africa, and its perfectly symmetrical cone contains the world’s largest permanent lava lake, a huge pool of red-hot liquid that churns and spurts like some sort of hellish cauldron.

 If ever there were a place to see before you die, this is undoubtedly it.

 A once-in-a-lifetime opportunity